 If you are tired of chatting, it’s time to call!

 I usually try this feature with my colleague Julia.
-When preparing a meeting, we found out video calls in Slack are not supported on iOS and Android devices.
-What a shame!
+When preparing a meeting, we found out that video calls in Slack are supported on iOS and Android mobile devices, as well as on Mac, Windows, and Linux.

 Finally, we are talking.
 Yay!
 Hi, Julia.